With vim-fugitive you can perform

 which, notably, doesn't include the hash of the displayed commit.
 To get the hash, do

-to yank the hash.
+y<C-G> to yank the hash.
 Or, possibly more helpful, as long as you have

-system clipboard support, you can do "+y<C-G>
+system clipboard support, you can do "+y<C-G>.

 new buffer.
-You can do the same with :Git diff master:% %
+You can do the same with :Git diff master:% % to the current file against

 TODO: This is something I still have to learn.
 I typically do

-followed by git diff $FILE_WITH_CONFLICTS
+git status followed by git diff $FILE_WITH_CONFLICTS in one terminal pane,

 and resolve the conflicts manually with Vim in another pane.
 This isn't a terrible experience, but I